David’s Top Three Gardening Jobs by Month

 Don’t worry about breaking down the clods of soil.
 Keeping them large will help air circulate and any later frosts will break them up.

 Doing this early will pay dividends when you come to start planting.

 Prune Late-Flowering Plants

-Using your sharp secateurs, cut just above an outward-pointing bud, taking about a third off the height of the shrub.
+Using your sharp secateurs, cut just above an outward-pointing bud.
+Take about a third off the height of the shrub.

-Hybrid tea and floribunda roses can also be pruned this month if you didn’t do it in autumn.
+Hybrid tea and floribunda roses can also be pruned this month if you didn’t get round to it in autumn.

 Cut just above the second or third bud from the base of each shoot, cutting down to an outward facing bud.

 Prune summer-flowering climbers like Clematis and Wisteria, as well as Ivy and Jasmine.

 Remove the dead flowerheads and cut the stems back to the first healthy pair of buds.